wp-plugins/atcontent/readme.txt

 = 1.1.1 =

-* Comment import is available!
+* Comment sync is available!

 = 1.0.10 =